-- Dorna 2S: Attach one side of the robot DB-25 cable to the back of the robot base and the other side to the back of the controller.
-Ensure the connections are secure using the screws available on the DB shells. - Dorna 2 (Blue and Black version): Connect the two DB-25 cables from the robot base to the back of the robot controller.
+1. Attach one side of the robot DB-25 and DB-9 cable to the back of the robot base and the other side to the back of the controller.
 Ensure the connections are secure using the screws available on the DB shells.